C

 Can external LLMs help with game design decisions, or just coding?

 Modern LLMs can assist with both technical implementation and creative design decisions.
 They can suggest game mechanics, balance systems, analyze player progression, and provide feedback on design concepts.
 However, they work best when you provide clear direction about your creative vision and player experience goals.
+The new Planning Mode in the built-in Assistant is particularly helpful for working through design decisions collaboratively before implementation.

 How do I know if AI-generated code is safe to use in my game?